-You will learn what are the fundamental parts of Docker and a step by step guide of on how to create your first PHP application.
+You will learn what are the fundamental parts of Docker and a step-by-step guide on how to create your first PHP application.

 One of the parts of the Docker environment that you must know is Docker Hub,

-Docker Hub kind of work like GitHub but it keeps files that are used to reproduce full environments.
+Docker Hub kind of works like GitHub but it keeps files that are used to reproduce full environments.

 You can browse among more than 100,000 images (more on that later).

-Many organization have their product containerized and available to be shared within a public repository.
+Many organizations have their product containerized and available to be shared within a public repository.

 Once you identify an image that you need and installed Docker on your local machine, you can just use the terminal to start to work with it.

-I have already mentioned images a few time so let’s start talking about it.
+I have already mentioned images a few times so let’s start talking about them.

 What are those images?

-Images are like package or template that you can use to create another or multiple containers.
+Images are like packages or templates that you can use to create another or multiple containers.